Dracula Chapter 4 Summary

 Jonathan Harker's Journal, June 30 (early morning)

-He picks up a shovel and swings it down towards Dracula's face, but is only able to make a gash in the forehead.
+- He picks up a shovel and swings it down toward Dracula's face, but is only able to make a gash in the forehead.

-Even though Dracula's unconscious, his head moved slightly to dodge the full brunt of the shovel's blade, and then the lid of the coffin swings shut again.
+- Even though Dracula's unconscious, his head moves slightly to dodge the full brunt of the shovel's blade and then the lid of the coffin swings shut again.

 - Harker climbs back to his own room and from there he hears the boxes and coffins being loaded into wagons in the courtyard at the front of the castle.

 - He realizes that Dracula's own coffin must have been loaded up with the rest—so Harker is alone in the castle with Dracula's brides.

 - He resolves to climb out the castle window and try to find a way down to the ground and make his escape.